SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.6.md

 When you opened a Spectrum element card, in some rare cases, the start, stop and center frequencies would incorrectly be displayed without decimals.

-#### DataMiner Cube: No views visible in the Surveyor after clicking the “Start” button on the mes­sage box saying that the agent was not running \[ID_29665\]
+#### DataMiner Cube: No views visible in the Surveyor after clicking the “Start” button on the message box saying that the agent was not running \[ID_29665\]

 When you opened DataMiner Cube and clicked Start on the message box saying that the agent was not running, the agent would start up but, in some cases, no views would be visible in the Surveyor.